aesuli/ics/README.md

 ICS requires a database to store its data.

-By default ICS assumes the use of a database named 'ics' by a user named 'ics' (with password 'ics').
+By default, ICS assumes the use of a database named 'ics' by a user named 'ics' (with password 'ics').

 ICS is tested to work with [PostgreSQL](https://www.postgresql.org/).
 These are the SQL commands to create the required user and database on PostgreSQL.